kintohub/kintohub-docs/docs/plans-and-billing/plans.md

 With [Custom Services and Helm charts](kintoblocks/custom-services.md) you can easily deploy services like replicated databases, caches and queues. (e.g. MongoDB, PostgreSQL, Redis and RabbitMQ)

 This plan allows unlimited collaboration with as many team members as needed.
-We are ready to assist via email and Slack if you need support.
+We are ready to assist via email and [Discord](https://discordapp.com/invite/QVgqWuw) if you need support.

 ### Enterprise plan